 I discovered her premise contained twenty basic principles, but in a nutshell, she believed you should educate a child on their level, where they were at in the moment, that learning is nourishment for the mind, and she approached education methodically and logically putting God’s truths at the forefront of all knowledge.
 This lady was one smart cookie who created a progressive approach to education that actually emphasized a more scientific way of thinking.
 Her precepts are as valid today as in the early twentieth century.

-Now let’s heat up the flux capacitor and flash forward to 2013.
+Now let’s heat up the flux capacitor and flash forward.
 Our world is a far cry from what Miss Mason could have ever imagined.
 Her nature studies were limited to the local variety of trees, plants and animals; whereas my family has the opportunity to study a plethora of world-wide animals with access to the local zoo.
 While Charlotte’s art studies were restricted to books, local museums and traveling exhibits, we can go one step further by taking virtual tours of the Louvre.
 If she were alive today, I’m sure Charlotte Mason would be delighted with all of the opportunities afforded us for the education of our children due to the technology we have available.

 But when using Charlotte Mason method as the main teaching premise in our homeschool, do we also include technology as a subject?

 If Charlotte Mason lived now, do you think she would revise her basic subjects list to include technology?

 My answer is yes.